-- Choose to pay online via WingSpan by credit card: VISA, MasterCard, Discover or American Express. - Students who cannot pay online can mail in a payment.
+- Choose to pay online via WingSpan by credit card: VISA, MasterCard, Discover or American Express. - Students who cannot pay online can mail in payment, or make payment by cash, money order, or personal check in person at the cashier office.
 Please contact the cashier office at cashier@citruscollege.edu to avoid processing delays.